opengeospatial/cite/guides/example-1/README.md

 ## Running

 Now execute the following command to run the docker image.
-This will

 `docker run etsexample:local `